Polina Perelstein

-Polina is a first-year Clinical Psychology PhD student from Worcester, MA.
+Polina is a second-year Clinical Psychology PhD student from Worcester, MA.
 She graduated from Wellesley College in 2021 with a B.A. in Psychology.
 After college, Polina worked with youth with challenging behaviors at the Center for Applied Behavioral Instruction in Worcester.
 She then took a position as a research coordinator in a developmental psychobiology lab at Boston University, working on a study examining early risk for callous-unemotional traits.
 Polina’s research interests focus on neurobiological and family influences on emotion regulation in youth with externalizing problems.

 Meet the research assistants!